Blue Flag beaches in Ontario

 Bluffer’s Park Beach

-Head to Bluffer’s Park Beach to escape the city and feel like you’re on a mini vacation.
+Escape the city and feel like you’re on a mini vacation at Bluffer’s Park Beach in Toronto’s east end.

-Part of the Scarborough Bluffs, a 15-kilometre stretch of sandy cliffs along Lake Ontario, this large sandy beach is one of the top beaches in Ontario and offers beach lovers a fun day out.
+This large sandy beach is one of the top beaches in Ontario and offers beach lovers a fun day out.
+It is part of the Scarborough Bluffs, a 15-kilometre stretch of sand cliffs along Lake Ontario.
 Take in the view of the towering bluffs and watch the sunset from the cliffs.

 Fun and food at the beach